unnamed-r-eina/yifanwu-lynn-ling.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is **<span style="color: #B57EDC;">Yifan Wu</span>**.
 I’m a second-year Ph.D. student in Linguistics at Cornell University, where I spend most of my time thinking about how we use and interpret language in real-time.
 My research interests include psycholinguistics, computational linguistics, and semantics/pragmatics.
 Right now, I am particularly interested in questions revolving around imprecision, scalar inferences, and adaptation.
 I am also interested in applying computational methods to better understand incremental themes.
-If any of this sounds interesting, feel free to check out my work in the **Publications**((publications/index.md)) and **Presentations**(presentations/index.md) tabs above!
+If any of this sounds interesting, feel free to check out my work in the **Publications[]** and **Presentations[]** tabs above!

 I am a member of the [Linguistic Meaning (LiMe) Lab](https://lime-lab-cornell.github.io/) under [Prof. Helena Aparicio](https://lime-lab-cornell.github.io/HelenaWebsite/index.html) and the [Computational Psycholinguistics Discussion Group (C.Psyd)](https://c-psyd.github.io/) under [Prof. Maten van Schijndel](https://vansky.github.io/).